Bristol Regional Women’s Center v. Slatery

 Description: The Bristol Regional Women’s Center is challenging a 2015 Tennessee law protecting women and requiring a waiting period before abortions can be procured.
 The U.S. Supreme Court upheld a similar waiting period in Planned Parenthood v.
 Casey.

 “Every woman should have the information she needs to make the healthiest choice for everyone involved in a pregnancy,” said ADF Senior Counsel Denise Harle.
-“No court is permitted to review a law it dislikes and substitute its own policy views for the views of the state’s elected branch of government.
-The Supreme Court has already recognized that state governments have the constitutional authority to provide women contemplating abortions the opportunity to receive crucially important information before such a life-changing procedure is performed.
-In fact, many women resort to abortion because they feel it is their only choice and then regret the decision for years to come.
-Tennessee’s law is a commonsense, compassionate, and constitutional statute that protects women, and it deserves to be upheld.”
+“Many women resort to abortion because they feel it is their only choice and then regret the decision for years to come.
+As the 6th Circuit held, the Supreme Court has already recognized that state governments have the constitutional authority to provide women contemplating abortions the opportunity to receive crucially important information before such a life-changing procedure is performed.
+Tennessee’s law is a commonsense, compassionate, and constitutional statute that protects women, and the 6th Circuit reached the right result in upholding it.”

 - Pronunciation guide: Harle (HAR’-lee)